 Another point of consideration is listening to the noise levels.
 A cooler that’s too noisy is probably nearing the end of its useful life and won’t serve you much longer.

 A monitor is also safe to buy used, especially since new monitors can set you back a pretty penny.
+(Learn more about the types of monitors by reading: What is a monitor?)

 You’ll need to check for dead pixels when buying a used monitor.
 You’ll easily spot a dead pixel on an all-white or all-black screen.